KBluelvl/Bmr/README.md

 This is a school project, and the project is written in French.

+### Project Structure

+The application follows the MVC (Model-View-Controller) architectural pattern:

+- **Model**: Handles the data and logic for calculating BMR and adjusting for activity levels.

+- **View**: Created with JavaFX, it provides an interactive and user-friendly graphical interface, allowing users to input their data and view results directly.

+- **Controller**: Manages communication between the Model and the View, coordinating inputs and outputs.

 ### BMR Calculation

 The calculation of **BMR (Basal Metabolic Rate)** is based on a different formula depending on the user's gender: